ChihuyuNetwork/ItemhuntTargetTools/README.md

 Target point set to item's display name.

 * `/iht delete <category>`
-Delete `category` and that items from targets.yml.
+Delete `category` and items from targets.yml.

 * `/iht list <category>`
-Show all targets with point of `category`.
+Show all targets point of `category`.

 ## Permissions
 All commands permissions are in OP.